 Termination Policy

 The School of Social Work hopes to graduate each student admitted to its degree programs.
-A student may be terminated, however, for reasons of behavioral and/or academic performance.
+However, a student may be terminated for reasons of behavioral and/or academic performance.

 Policy for Terminating Enrollment in the Social Work Program